tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 My company has set up a referral process to find people who are a great fit for Quora.
 Statistics show that employees hired through referrals have longer retention and better performance.

-This is how employee referrals has helped
+This is how employee referrals has benefited the company

 - Help to get candidates to consider roles at Quora, who otherwise would not have considered roles at Quora.
 - Help to identify candidates of great fit who otherwise won't be identified by recruiters.